• Skip to primary navigation

 about me

-Hi, I’m Nicole!
-I love to make easy and healthy recipes, so I can bake a lot AND eat a lot.
+Hi, I'm Nicole!
+I love to make easy and healthy recipes with simple ingredients.
 I share those recipes with you here on The Granola Diaries, hope you enjoy!
+Make sure to follow me on Instagram for lots of BTS and fun tips @thegranoladiaires.
 More about me

 Search Recipes